diesh/Coaching/_posts/2025-03-03-Building a career worth waking up to.md

 title: "Building a Career Worth Waking Up To!
 Part 1: Everyone's tired"
 description: In this three-part series, I break down how the career landscape is shifting and what you can do to build a career worth waking up to.
 image: assets/images/f-ckyoupayme.png
-masthead_caption: people are not happy at their job.
+masthead_caption: people aren't happy at their job.
 Global stats prove this too.
 date: 2025-03-03
 comments: true
 ---